colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 ## License Distribution Isn't Enough

-Many teams are struggling with "AI-hype": they've purchased GitHub Copilot licenses for thier teams, but are not immediately seeing massive productivity boosts across the board.
-Is Agentic software delivery just a marketing term - or can real gains be realized?
+Many teams are struggling with "AI-hype": they've purchased GitHub Copilot licenses for their teams, but are not immediately seeing massive productivity boosts across the board.
+Is Agentic software delivery just a marketing term, or can real gains be realized?

 Within weeks of provisioning licenses, most teams will notice a pattern: a handful of high performers start achieving remarkable results, slashing time spent on routine tasks, experimenting with new approaches, shipping features faster.
-Meanwhile, the majority teams continue working exactly as before, with Copilot sitting idle or producing mediocre suggestions they ignore.
+Meanwhile, the majority of teams continue working exactly as before, with Copilot sitting idle or producing mediocre suggestions they ignore.

 This isn't a tool problem. **It's a leadership problem**.

 GitHub Copilot boosts task productivity - most developers instinctively know this.
 But *systemic* gains don't materialize automatically.
 They require intentional investment in training, cultural change, and workflow redesign.
-In this post, I'll rasie some thoughts on what leaders must build into their teams to shift from synchronous, single-threaded development to asynchronous, multi-threaded workflows where AI handles routine work in parallel, and how productivity improvement is a change management issue rather than a technology issue.
+In this post, I'll share what leaders must build to drive real Copilot adoption, and why productivity improvement is a change management issue rather than a technology issue.

+In my companion post, [Teaching Your Team to Think Async-First with GitHub Copilot]({% post_url 2025-11-25-teaching-async-thinking-with-copilot %}), I cover the specific mindset shifts and workflow changes teams need to make.
+This post focuses on the leadership and enablement foundation that makes those changes possible.

 ## The Innovation Curve: Understanding Adoption Patterns

 When you roll out GitHub Copilot, you'll encounter a classic innovation adoption curve:

-- **10% Innovators**: High performers who immediately "get it", experiment aggressively, and achieve noticable productivity gains within weeks
+- **10% Innovators**: High performers who immediately "get it", experiment aggressively, and achieve noticeable productivity gains within weeks
 - **70% Early/Late Majority**: Developers who need structured guidance, coaching, and proof points before they change their workflows
 - **20% Laggards**: Skeptics who resist AI, worry about job security, or simply prefer their existing muscle memory

 The innovators succeed because they have four traits:
-* they understand prcontext engineering (even if they don't call it that)
+* they understand prompt context engineering (even if they don't call it that)
 * they have an experimentation mindset
 * they're comfortable with ambiguity
 * they continually learn